Rosewill RK-9000v2 review

 - At 3.3 lbs, the keyboard feels very solid.

 - The Rosewill logo is quiet and non-intrusive.

 - Media shortcut keys are well-placed and useful.

 Rosewill RK – 9000v2 Cons

 There’s not much I don’t like about this mechanical keyboard.
 One complaint I could make is the LED indicator lights for Caps Lock, Num Lock, and Scroll Lock are a bit too strong.
 They’re almost blinding if you look at them, especially at night.

 Cherry MX Red Switches Thoughts

-Finally, I’ll say some words on the Cherry MX Red switches.
-Coming from using Clears, the Reds were a big difference that were hard to get used to at first.
+Finally, I’ll say some words on the mechanical Cherry MX Red switches.
+Coming from using Clears, the Reds were a big change that was hard to get used to at first.
 Clears are a stiff switch with a tactile bump on keystrokes, whereas Reds are very light and linear (no tactile bump).

 Purchasing the RK-9000v2